njthanhtrang/2.-Advanced-CSS-Challenge-Professional-Portfolio/README.md

 * Flexbox

 # Credits
-Design by Jennifer Nguyen with gracious help of TAs Wesley Tran and John Baxter.
+Design by Jennifer Nguyen with the gracious help of TAs Wesley Tran and John Baxter.

 # Website
 https://njthanhtrang.github.io/2.-Advanced-CSS-Challenge-Professional-Portfolio/